Family and Consumer Sciences Courses

 FCS 461 - Practicum in Foods, Nutrition, and Dietetics

-FCS 536 - The World of Fashion
+FCS 536 - The World of Fashion II

 Intensified study in a major fashion market: merchandising, public relations, advertising, and career opportunities.
 May be repeated for a total of six hours.
-Prerequisites: 10 hours in clothing and textiles; or consent of instructor.
+Prerequisite: 10 hours in clothing and textiles; or consent of instructor.

 FCS 585 - Topics in Family & Consumer Sciences